kenhayford350/Azubi-Africa-Data-Analytics/README.md

 ## 📂 Contents

-- `new.ipynb` – Full notebook with EDA, modeling, and insights.
+- `Bank.ipynb` – Full notebook with EDA, modeling, and insights.
 - `bank-additional-full.csv` – Dataset used for training and analysis.
+- `bank-additional.csv` -10% of `bank-additional-full.csv` (4119), randomly selected from 1, and 20 inputs.
+- `bank-full.csv` -17 inputs, ordered by date (older version of this dataset `bank-additional-full.csv` with less inputs).
+-  `bank.csv` -10% of `bank-full.csv` and 17 inputs, randomly selected from 3 (older version of this dataset `bank-additional-full.csv` with less inputs).
+-  `bank-names.txt` -Relevant Information about the dataset
 - `README.md` – Project overview and documentation.

 ---